Post

 GitHub Runner

-• GitHub dispatches corresponding Jobs to Runners based on Runner Labels
+• GitHub will dispatch corresponding Jobs to Runners based on Runner Labels

 • Runners only act as listeners, polling to listen for tasks dispatched by GitHub

-• They only care about Jobs, not which Action (Workflow) it is Thus, you may see Job-1 of Action A complete, and then Job-1 of Action B will run next, rather than waiting for all Jobs of Action A to finish before switching to Action B.
+• They only care about Jobs, not which Action (Workflow) it is Thus, you may see that after Action A’s Job-1 completes, the next one might be Action B’s Job-1, rather than completing all of Action A’s Jobs before switching to Action B.

 • Runners can use GitHub Hosted Runners or Self-hosted Runners.